 The birth of your child should be one of the happiest days of your life.
 Whether this child is your first or your fifth, the day should be a cause for celebration.
 It can be shocking and disheartening to find out that the birth did not go as expected or that there were complications.
 In some cases, these complications can involve nerve injuries that leave your child with temporary or permanent facial paralysis.

 If your child was born with facial paralysis issues, this is likely caused by medical negligence and unnecessary trauma.
 In these cases, you may be entitled to damages from the negligent physician that caused the injuries, potentially resulting in substantial financial compensation for you and your child.
 For a free legal consultation on your case, call Miami childbirth facial paralysis lawyer Prosper Shaked.
-Contact The Law Offices of Prosper Shaked today to set up your free legal consultation and learn more about your potential case.
+Contact Prosper Shaked Accident Injury Attorneys PA today to set up your free legal consultation and learn more about your potential case.
 Our number is (305) 694-2676.

 Causes of Childbirth Facial Paralysis